 Hillsdale College’s John Anthony Halter Shooting Sports Education Center is located five miles from campus.
-The 103-acre facility features:
+The 109-acre facility features:

 Future plans include the construction of a combination 100-meter rifle and 50-meter pistol range, one International/Olympic bunker trap field, an indoor air gun and archery range, and an outdoor archery range that will meet specification for National Collegiate Athletic Association (NCAA) competitions and Olympic shooting.

 The Hillsdale College Shooting Sports Club was established in the fall of 2009.
 The club welcomes members of all skill levels and focuses on developing shooting skills for competition.
-Members meet two to three times a week at the range to work with certified instructors and practice for participateion in various shooting events.
+Members meet two to three times a week at the range to work with certified instructors and practice for participation in various shooting events.

 Established in 2011, the intercollegiate team competes in multiple Amateur Trapshooting Association (ATA) events and the Association of College Unions International (ACUI) Intercollegiate Clay Target Championships.
 Hillsdale’s shotgun team won the Division III national title at the 2012 ACUI championships in San Antonio, Texas.
 In 2013, they competed in ACUI Division II events, earning seventh place.